alexiacrawford/alexiacrawford.github.io/elements.md

 <div class="row">
 	<div class="6u 12u$(small)">
 		<h3>Courses</h3>
 		<p>Descriptions of courses at the University of Oregon that I have completed.
-All descriptions are taken from the UO course catalog: https://catalog.uoregon.edu/courses/crs-cs/</p>
+All descriptions are taken from the UO course catalog: <a href="https://catalog.uoregon.edu/courses/crs-cs/" target="_blank">University of Oregon Course Catalog</a>.</p></p>
 	</div>
 	<div class="6u$ 12u$(small)">
 		<h3>Work</h3>